comegrant/dbt_docs_test/projects/data-model/transform/models/gold/operations/_operations__docs.md

 - Carrot share: `5 / 35 = 0.14`

 Each ingredient gets a corresponding share of the total reimbursement amount.

 {% enddocs %}

+{% docs column__case_line_ingredient_amount_inc_vat %}

+The amount the ingredient costs based on the unit price and quantity reported by customer service when the case was created.

+From menu week 6 2025 and onwards it's possible to have *one* case line with *several* ingredients and this amount should be the same as `credit_amount_inc_vat` unless the `case_line_type_id = 6` (no credit).

+Before menu week 6 2025 this data cannot be trusted due to mistakes made when reporting:
+1. One case line was created for each ingredient
+2. One case line was created with one selected ingredient, and the additional ingredients were manually typed into the comment field.
+3. Credits not related to the ingredients was placed on the same case line as the ingredient cost

+{% enddocs %}

+{% docs column__case_line_ingredient_amount_share %}

+The ingredient's share of the total ingredient cost for the case line.
+Before menu week 6 2025 this field cannot be trusted.
+After this it should be correct (but bugs can occur).
+Tests have been created to validate this field.

+{% enddocs %}